Sports Venues - Wrigley Field

 If you are visiting the Windy City this summer, you are going to have to check out a Chicago Cubs Game!
-We've got the goods on this historic stadium!
+We've got the goods on the historic stadium Wrigley Field!

 Wrigley Field is the second-oldest ballpark in the Major Leagues behind Boston's Fenway Park.
 While many teams have these high-tech new stadiums, Wrigley Field has an aura and mystic about it that no stadium can match.
 The trademark ivy leaves on the outfield walls or the traditional Wrigley Field sign that hangs in the front of the stadium.
 Wrigley is also one of the last stadiums to have a manual scoreboard.
 There is a lot of tradition and pride with Cubs fans too.
 Legendary Cubs announcer Harey Caray started the tradition of singing "Take me out to the Ball Game," during the seventh inning stretch.
 And fans still throw back any home run the opposing team hits, back onto the field.
 The atmosphere at Wrigley is an experience like no other.
 They consistently rank in the top five in attendance and sell outs.